 I-275 Pinellas Corridor

-FPIDs 449109-1, 449109-2, 424501-7
+FPIDs 449109-1, 444234-1, 449109-2, 424501-7

 Project Status

 I-275 from 38th Ave.
-N to 4th St. N (449109-1): Construction funded and anticipated to begin Summer 2025
+N to 4th St. N (FPIDs 449109-1, 444234-1)

-FPIDs 449109-2, 424501-7: Not funded for construction
+Not currently funded for construction

 I-275 is a vital link in the local and regional transportation network and serves as a critical evacuation route in Pinellas County.
 As a major north-south corridor, I-275 links the Tampa Bay region with the remainder of Florida and the nation, supporting commerce, trade, and tourism.

 Currently, there are no continuous travel lanes on I-275 in the southbound direction and only one continuous travel lane in the northbound direction.
 This is caused by a series of existing left-hand entrance and exit ramps.
-The corridor does include two travel lanes with one auxiliary lane in each direction from south of 54th Avenue South to I-375.
-From I-375 to north of 4th Street North, there are three travel lanes with one auxiliary lane in each direction.
+The corridor does include two travel lanes with one auxiliary lane in each direction from south of 54th Avenue S to I-375.
+From I-375 to north of 4th Street N, there are three travel lanes with one auxiliary lane in each direction.

 Improvements are needed to help improve existing traffic congestion, enhance safety, and better accommodate future travel demands associated with projected population and employment growth.
-The addition of express lanes is included in the Forward Pinellas (Pinellas County Metropolitan Planning Organization) 2040 Long Range Transportation Plan (LRTP).

 To view the latest project fact sheet, click here.